cspr-rad/actus-spec/README.md

 It is intended to be the new "source of truth".
 Where previous specifications have been inconsistent and ambiguous, this specification aims to be unambiguous and consistent.

+## Status of this document

+The purpose of this document in its current form is to show what a new version of a specification could look like and how it could be constructed.
+It is not sound, complete, or authoritative.

+If this new way of specifying is adopted, this specification will be completed, corrected, and updated before becoming authoritative.

 ## Consistency